backprog/hson_wasm/README.md

 ## Usage

-See example.js for a full example.
+See example.js or example.html for full examples.
 The lib directory contains a ready to use wasm file.
 Run `cargo build --target wasm32-unknown-unknown --release` to rebuild the wasm file, copy the new wasm file from 'target/wasm32-unknown-unknown/release/hson_wasm.wasm' to 'lib' folder and rename it to `hson.wasm`.